Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 pressed the parchment against the Falna point.

 The Status transferred magically onto the sheet in glowing crimson text.
 Hestia excitedly presented the sheet to Isaiah.
-Holding it so they could both see, Isaiah examined his **first Status**:
+Holding it so they could both see, Isaiah examined his first Status:
 Lv.
 1, all basic abilities at I 0, no Magic listed.
-However, under Skills, there were two entries: **[Determined Heart] ** (Accelerates growth relative to strength of feelings/convictions) and, surprisingly, **[??????????]**.
+However, under Skills, there were two entries: [Determined Heart] (Accelerates growth relative to strength of feelings/convictions) and, surprisingly, [??????????].
 Isaiah was immediately intrigued by Determined Heart's potential for meeting Hedin's challenge, and puzzled by the mysterious second skill.
 Hestia was equally baffled but excited by the anomaly, taking it as further proof Isaiah was 'special'.